seo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agency

 2. Better Traffic Mix

-While you’re probably pursuing backlinks to enhance your SEO profile and rankings, with the ultimate goal of generating organic search traffic, it’s important to remember that backlinks also provide direct referral traffic.
+While you’re probably pursuing backlinks to create a more diverse link profile and better SEO rankings, with the ultimate goal of generating organic search traffic, it’s important to remember that backlinks also provide direct referral traffic.

 In other words, every backlink you have in someone else’s blog post is a potential magnet for funneling their website visitors into your own website.